 Patio fireplaces are a good choice if you’d like something a bit more permanent on your patio.
 If, for example, you’d like to have a focal point front and centre to position your chairs around, a patio fireplace is a good choice.

-Patio fireplaces look just as good when they are turned off as when it’s warming you up.
+Patio fireplaces look just as good when turned off as when they are warming you up.
 They have stainless steel burners and you can find designs made with beautiful rust-free cast aluminum and glass finish.
 While they run on propane, you’ll never see the tank because it’s stored under the table.

-You can also choose a style of outdoor fireplace that reminds you of fire pits on camping trips.
+You can choose a style of outdoor patio fireplace that reminds you of fire pits you enjoyed sitting around on camping trips.
 Some models are great for roasting marshmallows or just enjoying a cozy fire on a chilly night.

-If you don’t need a permit to burn wood in your backyard, you can bring home an outdoor fire pit that uses logs to burn.
+If you don’t need a permit to burn wood in your backyard, you can bring home a patio fireplace that uses logs to burn.
 All you have to do is add a few logs and some kindling and you’ll have a roaring fire in no time.
 Some models come with a heavy wood grate to protect your patio and a metal fire poker to stoke the flames.
 Can you imagine roasted hot dogs and marshmallows over an open fire, right in your backyard?
-It’s possible with a fire pit.
+It’s possible with a patio fireplace.

 Are you ready to warm up the patio?

 When you live in Canada, you have to expect wild fluctuations in weather that lean toward the chilly side, but that doesn’t have to stop you from getting outdoors early this year and enjoying your patio.
 Plant some weather-hardy flowers in a few buckets, set up your patio table, and add a patio heater or outdoor fireplace.
 You’ll be warm, relaxed, and happy you were able to kick off your patio season earlier than ever.